brighthr/flutter_uploader/README.md

-## Forked for use by the [Consultant Visits](https://github.com/brighthr/ConsultantVisits.Mobile) application.
+This repository was originally forked for use by the [Consultant Visits](https://github.com/brighthr/ConsultantVisits.Mobile) application.
+However this is no longer necessary.
+The fork was originally made to address a limitation regarding upload status updates in the original repository.
+This limitation has now been circumvented in the dart layer of the application.
+This work was carried out as part of [CV-641](https://brighthr.atlassian.net/browse/CV-641).

 [![Flutter Community: flutter_uploader](https://fluttercommunity.dev/_github/header/flutter_uploader)](https://github.com/fluttercommunity/community)